 Chances are, if you have them in your home, they’re in a room that isn’t getting that amount of complete darkness.
 You have to put them in a closet or a room that’s got good light during the day and is pitch black for 12-14 hours.

 And yes, they need that every night for 6 to 8 weeks.
 Be sure to cut back on the watering during this time.
 Once the buds begin to set you can return them to their normal routine.

 Mine that was growing in the guest bathroom bloomed a couple of times a year.
 There’s a skylight so it got nice bright, overhead light during the day and was completely dark at night.
 I got off and on blooms all year long from the ones growing outdoors.

 Good To Know

 Kalanchoes are succulents which means the can handle the dry air in our homes just fine.

-The foliage is so big & dense that sometimes I remove a bit of it so the flowers show more.
+The foliage is so big and dense that sometimes I remove a bit of it so the flowers show more.

-Calandiva & Grandiva are relatively newer cultivars (or varieties) with multi-petals which resemble roses.
+Calandiva and Grandiva are relatively newer cultivars (or varieties) with multi-petals that resemble roses.
 The Grandiva flowers are even bigger.

 Me hanging out in the greenhouse with my purdy kalanchoe friends.